The GI Bill® and Dependents’ Educational Assistance

 VA beneficiaries must turn in a complete Evaluation of Previous Training and Credit Form to the Financial Aid Office before the Veteran Benefits will be certified.
 Your instructor will help you to complete this form.

-Students may apply online at the Veterans Affairs website, under “Apply”, and click "Education Benefits".
+Students may apply online at the Veterans Affairs website, under “Education”, and click "Apply for education benefits".
 Students may call the Department of Veterans Affairs at 1.888.442.4551 to receive more information on which chapter of benefits they are eligible to receive and the amount of money they can expect.